wheatgreaser/greatesttodolistappofalltime/README.md

 # greatesttodolistappofalltime
-it is the greatest to do list app of all time, no persistent memory btw.
+it is the greatest to do list app of all time, has persistent memory now :)